+91 9212777224 Safari Booking

 Looking into the Brief History of Corbett Wildlife Sanctuary & Tiger Reserve

-Jim Corbett National Park simply known as the Corbett National Park is one of the most prestigious and famous forest reserves in India.
-Asia's oldest National Park, Corbett National Park is not only prominent now but since the beginning.
-Before its recognition, the area that is now Corbett National Park was a vast forest with unregulated activities occurring throughout the jungle.
-In the late 19th century, specifically in 1879, nearly 300 sq. km. of jungle were reserved for the purpose of forest preservation.
-During the British colonial rule in India in 1907, a proposal was made to secure the area as a game reserve.
+Jim Corbett Park simply known as the Corbett National Park is one of the most prestigious and famous forest reserves in India.
+Asia's oldest National Park, Jim Corbett National Park has remained an important one ever since its beginning.
+Before being recognized as one, the national park was a vast forest with unregulated activities occurring throughout the jungle.
+In the late 19th century, specifically in 1879, nearly 300 sq. km. of its jungles were marked off to be conserved.
+In 1907, during the British colonial rule in India, it was proposed that the area be made into a game reserve.
 In 1936, due to the efforts of Sir Malcolm Hailey and the environmentalist Jim Corbett, the park was declared a National Park, marking a historic moment as the first of its kind in Asia.
 Initially, it bore the name Hailey National Park.

-The park underwent a series of name changes, evolving from Hailey National Park to Ramganga National Park in 1954.
-Shortly thereafter, it was renamed Jim Corbett National Park in 1955 to honour the contributions of the famous hunter-turned-naturalist who played a pivotal role in establishing the park and protecting its wildlife, including Tigers.
+The park underwent a series of name changes, from Hailey National Park since its advent to Ramganga National Park in 1954.
+Which later, was renamed to be Jim Corbett National Park in 1955 to honor the contributions of the famous hunter-turned-naturalist, Jim Corbett, for his role in establishing the park and protecting its wildlife, particularly its tigers.

-In 1973, Corbett National Park was declared a Tiger Reserve in line with the Project Tiger Initiative introduced by the government at the time.
-During that period, India had a total of 263 tigers, but today, Jim Corbett Tiger Reserve alone boasts a population exceeding that number.
+It was later, in 1973, that Corbett Wildlife Reserve was declared a Tiger Reserve in line with the Project Tiger Initiative introduced by the government of India at the time.
+During that period, India had a total of 263 tigers, but today, Jim Corbett Tiger Reserve alone boasts of a population exceeding that number.

 Exploring the Geographical Landscape of Corbett National Park, Uttarakhand